 Doctors and weight: Help without harming

-To prevent child overweight, teach parents to follow the division of responsibility in feeding.
+To prevent child overweight, teach parents to follow the Satter Division of Responsibility in Feeding.
 Parents do the what, when, and where of feeding; the child does the how much and whether of eating.
 You do not have to persuade parents of a child obesity or overweight diagnosis.
-Instead, regularly evaluate children’s weight-for-age growth charts to detect abnormal and rapid weight acceleration.
-Even if the child’s BMI doesn’t exceed the 85th or 95th percentile cutoff points, address weight acceleration by doing trouble-shooting with the division of responsibility in feeding.
+Instead, teach them to follow sDOR throughout the growing-up years.
+Routinely examine longitudinal growth charts, not to diagnose “overweight” or “obesity,” but to detect growth inconsistency, an early indication feeding problems.
+Even if the child’s BMI doesn’t exceed the 85th or 95th percentile cutoff points, use abrupt, rapid weight acceleration or deceleration as an indication to do trouble-shooting with the Satter Division of Responsibility in Feeding.

 - Are parents being consistent about maintaining the structure of pleasant family meals and snacks?

 - Are parents avoiding interfering with the child’s prerogatives of determining what and how much to eat of what parents provide?